MichaelCurrin/learn-to-code/en/topics/scripting_languages/Clojure/README.md

 ## About

 Clojure is a Functional Programming.
+It encourages immutable data and no side effects, but it also allows mutable data and imports from Java when needed.

 Shift the first bracket one character left and you understand function calls.